-257 Prediction of beef longissimus dorsi quality traits
+Prediction of beef longissimus dorsi quality traits

-It is known that the coefficient of determination (R^2) indicates the accuracy of model, varying 258 from 0 to1.
-Table 3 presents the results of calibration and prediction of color, pH, drip loss, dry 259 260 matter, crude protein, peroxide value and ash content of the meat samples using image data.
-The calibration coefficients, R^2 range from 0.21-0.73 and the range of prediction data R^2 is 0.01-0.69.
-261 The root mean square error for calibration and prediction are general low, less than 2.4.
-262 Lightness, L has the most association with the image data in both calibration and prediction 263 analyses.
-ElMasry et al.,(2012) predicted L and pH values with coefficients of determination 264 (R^2) of 0.88 and 0.73 and root mean square errors estimated by cross validation (RMSECV) of 265 1.21 and 0.06 respectively in beef.
-Chmiel et al., (2011) used computer image analysis to detect 266 PSE defects in pork meat.
-They found higher values of L (56.01±1.62) in PSE meat compared 267 268 with normal meat (48.44±0.52).
+It is known that the coefficient of determination (r^2) indicates the accuracy of model, varying from 0 to1.
+Table 3 presents the results of calibration and prediction of color, pH, DL, dry matter, crude protein, POV and ash content of the meat samples using image data.
+The calibration coefficients, r^2 range from 0.21-0.73 and the range of prediction data r^2 is 0.01-0.69.
+The root mean square error for calibration and prediction are general low, less than 2.4.
+Lightness, L has the most association with the image data in both calibration and prediction analyses.
+ElMasry et al. (2012) predicted L and pH values with coefficients of determination (r^2) of 0.88 and 0.73 and root mean square errors estimated by cross validation (RMSECV) of 1.21 and 0.06 respectively in beef.
+Chmiel et al. (2011) used computer image analysis to detect pale, soft, and exudative (PSE) defects in pork meat.
+They found higher values of L (56.01 ± 1.62) in PSE meat compared with normal meat (48.44 ± 0.52).
 From image analysis they found significantly higher values of R, G, B components for PSE meat compared with normal meat.
-Sun et al. (2016) applied computer 269 vision method for assessing the color score in pork meat.
-They found very significant correlation 270 271 (p<0.0001) between L,aand b features of images and Minolta colorimeter 0.91,0.80 and 0.66 respectively.
-They assessed the coefficient of determination (R^2) for predicted pork color features 272 was 0.83.
-The coefficient of determination was found 0.85 for CD large in IMF feature of 273 longissimus dorsi muscle in beef using an image processing algorithm by Du et al. (2008).
-274 image data and reference data.
-The calibration model and validation model was applied to find the level of accuracy of the computer vision technology.
-The highest calibration and prediction accuracy was found for colour Lightness (L), medium accuracy was found in the redness (a), pH, drip loss, crude protein and ash content of the sample.
-However, more samples and trials are to be conducted in future for the development of robust models and getting higher predicting values of the studied parameters.
+Sun et al. (2016) applied CV method for assessing the color score in pork meat.
+They found very significant correlation (p<0.0001) between L, a, and b features of images and Minolta colorimeter 0.91,0.80 and 0.66 respectively.
+They assessed the coefficient of determination (r^2) for predicted pork color features was 0.83.
+The coefficient of determination was found 0.85 for CD large in IMF feature of longissimus dorsi muscle in beef using an image processing algorithm by Du et al. (2008).

-275 Conclusion
+Conclusion

-The study aimed at assessing the ability of the computer vision system to predicts beef quality traits.
+The study aimed at assessing the ability of the CV system to predicts beef quality traits.
 Samples were analyzed for color, physicochemical, proximate, biochemical and microbiological values by conventional analytical techniques.
-Computer vision technology has been standardized.
-After the standardization correlation coefficient was determined between
+CV technology